One question we often get asked is “How do I know when my website is accessible?”. The answer? “It depends”.

 Manual or automated accessibility testing?

-These examples come back to differences between manual and automated testing.
+These examples come back to the differences between manual and automated testing.
 Think of automated testing as giving you broad coverage, while manual testing gives you in-depth, first-hand experience.

 As long as you take this approach you’re engaging with the process of becoming more accessible.
 You understand the problems and you’re fixing them.
 You’re basically about as accessible as anyone is actually ever going to get.